-Brigette N. Eagan is Counsel in the Firm's Newark, NJ office and is a member of the Employment Law & Litigation Defense and Employment Law Counseling & Compliance groups.
+Brigette N. Eagan is Counsel in the Firm's Newark, NJ office and is a member of the Employment Law & Litigation, Human Resources Counseling & Compliance, Education Law and other Practice Groups.
 She focuses on employment law counseling, human resources best practices, training and litigation defense.
 Ms. Eagan represents employers in a broad range of employment law litigation and counseling matters with an emphasis on the Americans with Disabilities Act, Family and Medical Leave Act, discrimination, retaliation and termination issues.

 - Successfully litigates administrative charges and complaints before the Equal Employment Opportunity Commission, New Jersey Division on Civil Rights; New Jersey Department of Labor and Office of Federal Contractor Compliance.

 - Successfully defends employers in litigation involving discrimination, harassment, retaliation, wrongful termination, whistle blowing, breach of contract and Uniformed Services Employment and Reemployment Rights Act of 1994 claims, both threatened and actual.